-Limit 2 pets: dogs-maximum 60ish pounds (lab, golden size), cats, birds, etc. per house.
+Limit 2 pets: dogs, cats, birds, etc. per house.
 For dogs, only one dog may be larger than 20 pounds, and both must be under 50 pounds.
-A refundable per pet responsibility deposit is required and may be forfeited, or the pet(s)/pet owner may be asked not to return if there are infractions of this policy.
+A refundable per pet responsibility deposit of $20 is required and may be forfeited, or the pet(s)/pet owner may be asked not to return if there are infractions of this policy.
 The pet owner agrees to be totally responsible for any damage to Forest Houses Resort, other pets and/or people caused by their pet(s).

 Please do not leave your dog outside unattended or allow it to lie, dig or play in the flower beds.
 Bring a crate if you need to leave your dog alone in the house.
 If your dog is a barker, please leave it at home.
 If your dog enjoys the creek, please bring your own clean-up towels.

 Bugs and Critters

-We live adjacent to the Red Rock Wilderness Area, part of Coconino National Forest, deep in the woods at the bottom of a canyon with a small creek meandering through.
+We live adjacent to the Red Rock Wilderness area, part of Coconino National Forest, deep in the woods at the bottom of a canyon with a small creek meandering through.
 Seldom too hot in summer or too cold in winter, it is the perfect haven for, among many others, Great Blue Herons and Zone Hawks, at least 5 species of Hummingbirds, Daddy-Long-Legged Spiders, and because of the Desert Shrew, relatively few Field Mice.
-If you are lucky, you may see a White-Tailed Deer, the migratory Painted Redstart and Western Tanager, and Arizona Mountain Kingsnake or the little Narrow-Headed Gartersnake, unique to Oak Creek Canyon, which is being studied by the Colorado Plateau Research Station at NAU.
-What amazes me is that there are not more bugs and critters: for example, there are virtually no ticks or fleas, mosquitos, no-see-ums, ravenous black flies so common to many wetland areas, Coyotes or Javelinas.
-Raccoons and Skunks let us know they are here by making a mess of any garbage left out, and the carnivorous Ring-Tailed Cat (hard-rock miners used to tame them and they are also known as a Miners Cat) helps keep the small rodent/animal population under control.
+If you are lucky, you may see a White-Tailed Deer, the migratory Painted Redstart and Western Tanager, Coyotes, Beavers, Javelina, an Arizona Mountain Kingsnake or the little Narrow-Headed Gartersnake, unique to Oak Creek Canyon, which is being studied by the Colorado Plateau Research Station at NAU.
+What amazes me is that there are not more bugs and critters: for example, there are virtually no ticks or fleas, mosquitos, no-see-ums, and ravenous black flies so common to many wetland areas.
+Raccoons and skunks let us know they are here by making a mess of any garbage left out, and the carnivorous Ring-Tailed Cat (hard-rock miners used to tame them, and they are also known as a Miner's Cat) helps keep the small rodent/animal population under control.